formatBCE/Koala-Satellite/README.md

 ## To accomplish this:
    1. Print the newfaceplate.step file.
 As the esp32 does not support the use of the volume control, this removes that control and adds a home assistant logo.
    2. Solder the led strip to pin 1 of the esp32 and the 5V and ground pads on the side of the respeaker lite
-   3. Use the included newyaml.yaml file in home assistant that it!
+   3. Use the included newyaml.yaml file in home assistant.
+Add your encryption key to the file and change the name to anything you desire. that it!

    original documentation follows: